-Homeowners and landlords may file a request for dispute resolution if they believe that there may be a violation of their rights under the MHLTA.
+Homeowners and landlords may file a complaint through the dispute resolution program if they believe that there may be a violation of their rights under the MHLTA.
 The Attorney General’s Office may negotiate with opposing parties, determine whether further investigation is needed, decide whether a violation has occurred and issue fines and other penalties when appropriate in order to bring compliance with the law.

-A Request for Dispute Resolution form must be filed in writing.
+A Dispute Resolution Complaint form must be filed in writing.
 You may complete our online form or paper form and submit it to our office via regular mail, email, and fax.
 You may also call us and we will mail you a form.

 We do not accept a request from individuals on behalf of other homeowners or from homeowners association board members on behalf of their membership.
-If tenants in the same community want to file a Request for Dispute Resolution together, each tenant should fill out a separate form and sign it individually.
+If tenants in the same community want to file a complaint through the dispute resolution program together, each tenant should fill out a separate form and sign it individually.
 Those forms may be mailed in to our office together however please ensure the forms are mailed within a week of signing by each tenant.

 With your form, please included copies of relevant documents such as your lease, community rules, correspondence between the parties, notices, photos, court documents, etc. Please do not send original documents.